 Companies who spread the less-desirable shifts among employees tend to have a happier workforce.
 This is especially true for workers who receive tips.
 Indeed, employees who miss out on the most lucrative shifts will look elsewhere for work.

 Remember, scheduling software allows you to create complicated rotating schedules for large workforces.

 Someone who works ‘four tens’ has a compressed work week.
 Four 10-hour shifts squeeze a 40-hour work week into four days.
 Employees appreciate a three-day weekend every single week!

-Non-traditional schedules have benefits for non-profit entities as well.
-A compressed work week has been adopted by several cities to reduce costs.
-Many have reported improved employee engagement and reduced absenteeism.
+Furthermore, non-traditional schedules have benefits for non-profit entities as well.
+For example, compressed work weeks have been adopted by several cities to reduce costs.
+In addition, many report improved employee engagement and reduced absenteeism.

 A job share arrangement is where two (or more) people perform a job traditionally held by one employee.
-Job sharing is not as common as other types of alternative scheduling.
-However, it is used successfully in the public and private sector.
+Although job sharing is not as common as other types of alternative scheduling, it is used successfully in the public and private sector.